Jyarn/sysfdtbl/README.md

 |   10      |   0.023s  |   0.021s  |
 |  Average  |  0.0227s  |  0.0217s  |

-The benchmarks for binary, and ascii only seem to be off by 0.001s.
-The similar times could because I use glibc (vsprintf) to process the format string, which could be also what vfprintf does.\
+The benchmarks for binary, and ascii seem to be off by 0.001s.
+The similar times could because I use glibc (vsprintf) to process the format string and then call fwrite, which could be also what vfprintf does.

 # Functions